Transcendent-Tapir/Distorted-Domains/advancement.md

 ### Reaching your Goal

 Travelers have a goal, they are looking for something.
 The "looking for" aspect tells us what this is, and the higher that die is, the closer they are to finding it.
 Once it reaches a d12, they are able to find what it is they're looking for within the narrative.
 Once they do, that character is retired unless they are given a new goal of some kind, a reason to keep going.
 The easiest way to do this is to re-roll on the "Looking for" table in character creation.
 This new goal starts at a d6.
+Reaching your goal doesn't cost or reward your Traveler any advancement, it functions as an opportunity to end their story or to start a new chapter.

 ### Saving Assets